MultiPaper/MultiPaper/README.md

 With MultiPaper, there is no need to ruin the vanilla experience.
 All you need is a new server when you wish to scale.
 Instead of having 1 server handling 100 players, you can have 10 servers handling 10 players each.
-This allows you to keep expensive vanilla mechanics like render distance.
+This allows you to keep expensive vanilla mechanics like a large render distance, mob farms, and massive redstone contraptions.

 ### MultiPaper Pro